Arkanthara/digital_forensic/report/report.typ

 === Transform

-For transformation, since H266 doesn't partition images into blocks, the transformation can also be applied to non-square blocks.
+For transformation, since H266 doesn't partition images into squared blocks, the transformation can also be applied to non-square blocks.
 The encoder can choose between different transformations, such as Discrete Cosine Transform VIII and Discrete Sinus Transform VII, in order to apply the best transformation for a data compression.

 === Quantization